AWS Certified Cloud Practitioner Exam Study Path

 1. The AWS Cloud Services

 Currently, AWS offers more than 160+ services and products to their customers.
-Each one has a specific purpose for a specific need, and is used during specific situations.
 And every year, the list grows larger and more complex.
 You don’t have to memorize every single service and function to pass the exam (although that would be amazing if you did!).
 What’s important is that you familiarize yourself on the more commonly used services such as those under compute, storage, databases, security, networking and content delivery, management and governance, and a few others.
 To quickly view over the different categories, you may visit this link.

 To help you get started with familiarizing these services, AWS offers a whitepaper which contains an overview of the different AWS services along with their definitions and use cases.
 It is also important to know what cloud computing introduces into the industry, and how the AWS Global Infrastructure is set up to help you maximize the capabilities of cloud computing.
 Aside from questions on the different services, questions about Regions and Availability Zones commonly pop up in the exam as well.